cisum-labs/sing.whitepaper/cisum.whitepaper.md

   - **Low latency:** Achieves 0.5-second block intervals and 1-second finality for rapid transaction processing.
   - **Interoperbility:** Seamlessly connects with other blockchains in a secure and efficient manner.

-Furthermore, FullOn Network supports both WASM and EVM technologies for smart contract development and execution, enabling Cisum Verse to implement a highly decentralized solution tailored to its needs.
+Furthermore, FullOn Network supports both EVM and WASM smart contract technologies, enabling Cisum Verse to implement a highly decentralized solution tailored to its needs.

+## Employment of A.I. technology

+Cisum Verse will collaborate with AI technology providers to develop virtual content and autonmous avatars/agents for artists, and create a virtual autonomous space for music concerts, hosting audiences globally.

 # Team